Quick Facts About Blepharoplasty Procedures

 What Is Blepharoplasty?

-Blepharoplasty—which is commonly referred to as eye lift surgery—is a procedure designed to resolve eyelid drooping, fat displacement, wrinkly skin, and various other aesthetic eyelid concerns in order to create a refreshed, more youthful appearance in the eye region.
-Depending on one’s specific needs and cosmetic goals, treatment can be performed on the upper and/or lower eyelids.
+Blepharoplasty – often referred to as “eyelid surgery” – is a procedure designed to create a refreshed, youthful appearance in the eye region.
+Depending on one’s specific needs and cosmetic goals, the surgery can be performed on the upper and/or lower eyelids.
+The procedure usually aims to address eyelid drooping, fat displacement, wrinkly skin, and various other aesthetic concerns.

 To learn more about eyelid surgery, we invite you to read the informative sections below, or contact us today to schedule a consultation with Dr. Miller.
 We are happy to assist you in any way we can.